ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 # Configuration

-The Configuration file contains all configuratble and customizable settings for the CSE.
+Configuration of CSE parameters is done through a configuration file.
+This file contains all configurable and customizable settings for the CSE.
+It is optional, and settings in this file overwrite the CSE's default values.

 It follows the Windows INI file format with sections, keywords and values.
 A configuration file may include comments, prefixed with the characters "#"" or ";"" .

+Also, some settings can be applied via the command line when starting the CSE.
+These command line arguments overwrite the settings in the configuration file.

 ## General Usage